nibanks/quic-preshared-connection/draft-banks-quic-preshared-connection.md

-Advertising the preshared_connection_support transport parameter indicates that the endpoint supports creating new connections from preshared connection information (PCI).
+Advertising the preshared_connection_support transport parameter indicates that the endpoint supports creating new connections from preshared connection information (PSCI).
 Both sides must advertise support for the feature for it to be considered successfully negotiated.

 Once negotiated, either endpoint can request to create a new preshared